 Like many saltwater fishing lures, plugs are visually attractive items - well, to me anyway - so it's easy to be seduced into parting with your hard earned cash for a particularly jewel-like model when you should perhaps be a little more cautious.

-It's rather more important that they should appeal to the fish than to the angler ...
+It's rather important that they should appeal more to the fish than to the angler...

 Unfortunately, many of those on the market are of doubtful quality, with weak hooks, joints and leader attachment points.